TOPICS |

 Management of Deep Vein Thrombosis in the Emergency Department

 Diagnosis of deep vein thrombosis in the ED requires risk stratification and targeted diagnostic testing.
 For patients who have a diagnosed DVT, newer strategies for outpatient management of anticoagulation can reduce costs and improve outcomes.
-Includes 4 AMA PRA Category 1 Credits™.
-CME expires on 10/01/2023
+CME expired on 10/01/2023.
+No CME for this activity

 |